babbam-pivotal/Github-Tracker-Concourse/README.md

 So, here's what our development workflow now looks like -

-1. Commit the changes to my story
+1. Commit the changes to a story
 2. Push to GitHub

 ##Conclusion: